MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/seller-success.md

 ### Depth of engagement

-The _Depth of engagement_ card shows the number of distinct people in the account with which the seller had one or more meaningful interaction in the last 28 days.
+The _Depth of engagement_ card shows the number of distinct people in the account with whom the seller had one or more meaningful interactions in the last 28 days.

 ![Depth of engagement](../images/wpa/tutorials/depth-of-engagement.png)